SG's Stock Market Odyssey: A Year of Growth, Decline, and Resilience

 SG Stock Stochastic Average

-Today’s raw stochastic average for Sweetgreen Inc. over the last 50 days is 93.72%.This indicates a increase from the raw stochastic average of the past 20 days, which was 91.65%.
-Moreover, the company’s Stochastic %K and %D values for the last 20 days were 93.72% and 93.50%, respectively.
+Today’s raw stochastic average for Sweetgreen Inc. over the last 50 days is 93.71%.This indicates a increase from the raw stochastic average of the past 20 days, which was 91.77%.
+Moreover, the company’s Stochastic %K and %D values for the last 20 days were 87.79% and 88.34%, respectively.